-While in fast load mode-FL bit (bit 7 of main control register 1) = 0-it is possible to update the parametric equalization without any audio processing delay.
+While in fast load mode, it is possible to update the parametric equalization without any audio processing delay.
 The audio processor pauses while the RAM is updated in this mode.
 Bass and treble cannot download in this mode.
 Mixer1 and Mixer2 registers can download in this mode or normal mode (FL bit = 0).

-Once the download is complete, the fast load bit must be cleared by writing a 0 into bit 7 of main control register 1 (MCR1).
-This puts the TAS3002 device into normal mode.
+Once the download is complete, the fast load bit must be cleared by writing a 0 into bit 7 of the main control register (MCR).
+This puts the TAS3004 device into normal mode.